Exeter-Diabetes/CPRD-Codelists/readme.md

 ### Ethnicity
 * Take most commonly recorded ethnicity category (eth5, or eth16, excluding all 'unknown' ethnicity codes)
-* If more than one most commonly recorded ethnicity, take most recently recorded ethnicity category
+* If more than one most commonly recorded ethnicity category, use the most recently recorded.
+If multiple different ethnicities recorded on the most recent date, categorise as unknown
-* Everyone else categorised as unknown
+* Everyone else categorised as unknown (secondary care (HES) ethnicity can be used for these people)

 &nbsp;

 ### Smoking
 * Take most recently recorded smoking category (non-smoker, ex-smoker, active smoker)
 * If most recent is 'non-smoker' but have previously been recorded as active smoker, then categorise as 'ex-smoker'
-* Look next most recent date if more than one category is coded on most recent date
+* Look at the next most recent date if more than one category is coded on the most recent date

 &nbsp;

 ### Alcohol consumption
 * Take most recently recorded alcohol consumption level (0 = none, 1 = within limits, 2 = excess, 3 = harmful)
-* If ever coded with a level3 code then categorise as level3
+* If ever coded with a level 3 code then categorise as level 3
 * If multiple levels coded on most recent date, take the highest level

 &nbsp;